JoergFiedler/freebsd-ansible-demo/README.md

 ## Goals

 - Ansible playbook that creates a FreeBSD server which hosts multiple jails.
+- Travis is used to run/test the playbook.
 - No service on the host is exposed externally.
 - All external connections terminate within a jail.
 - The playbook creates the jails as well (examples for nginx/php, postfix, cyrus-imap).